Narcoleptic-Fox/Vibe.UI/docs/Vibe.UI.CSS.TailwindParity.md

-# Vibe.CSS Tailwind Parity Roadmap
+# Vibe.UI.CSS Tailwind Parity Roadmap

-Goal: make `Vibe.CSS` feel like “Tailwind for Blazor/.NET” in day-to-day usage: broad utility coverage, predictable variants, excellent arbitrary-value support, and a great developer experience (DX).
+Goal: make `Vibe.UI.CSS` feel like “Tailwind for Blazor/.NET” in day-to-day usage: broad utility coverage, predictable variants, excellent arbitrary-value support, and a great developer experience (DX).

 This is intentionally written as a phased checklist so we can ship value early (docs + common app patterns) while steadily closing Tailwind gaps.